rodriguestiago0/actual_task/README.md

 ### Sync ghostfolio account with Actual Budget account
 Create a new transaction to keep ghostfolio account balance and actual account balance in sync

+### Hold income category transaction amount for next month
+Sum all income transaction and hold it to next month budget

 ## Setup

 -   Clone this repo!